The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 Pay special attention to your Australian Shepherd’s hindquarters, lower legs, tail and under his belly.

-This is where his hair grows longest and can be most prone to collecting debris, forming painful mats and tangles.
+This is where his hair grows longest.
+This area can be most prone to collecting debris, forming painful mats and tangles.

-And just as regular brushing can help maintain your Australian Shepherd’s beautiful coat, neglecting regular brushing can lead to seriously damaged fur and skin.
+Regular brushing can help maintain your Australian Shepherd’s beautiful coat.
+But neglecting regular brushing can lead to seriously damaged fur and skin.

 If left unattended, a damaged Aussie coat can take up to a year to repair so stay on top of it.

 If you are interested in watching a video on the upkeep of an Australian Shepherd, click here.

 Between professional grooming sessions and bath time, you should prepare to brush your Aussie at a minimum once a week.

 However, many owners opt to brush their Australian Shepherd everyday.

 Brushing regularly should take somewhere between five to ten minutes.
 So long as your Aussie’s coat is healthy and maintained.

 Keep in mind that, aside from routine trimming around your Australian Shepherd’s legs, he does not typically need a haircut.